-Despite these efforts and the initial progress shown in 2018, the Homeless Counts unexpectedly documented a dramatic increase in the number of individuals experiencing both sheltered and unsheltered homelessness in (LAHSA, 2022) Table 2 - 2019 Homeless Count Data Summary presents the data revealed by the 2019 Homeless Count concerning the City of Los Angeles, as documented in the 2019 Data Summary as shown in Table 2 (LAHSA, 2020).
+Despite these efforts and the initial progress shown in 2018, the Homeless Counts, released since 2018, unexpectedly documented dramatic increases in the number of individuals experiencing both sheltered and unsheltered homelessness in (LAHSA, 2022) Table 2 - 2019 Homeless Count Data Summary presents the data revealed by the 2019 Homeless Count concerning the City of Los Angeles, as documented in the 2019 Data Summary as shown in Table 2 (LAHSA, 2020).

-LAHSA published its 2020 Homeless Count, released in July 20, 2020, which shows that the homelessness emergency in the City of Los Angeles continues unabated.
+LAHSA published its 2020 Homeless Count, released in July 20, 2020, which shows that the homelessness emergency in the City of Los Angeles continues.
 The documented number of individuals experiencing both sheltered and unsheltered homelessness dramatically increased yet again, as shown in Table 3 - 2020 Homeless Count Data Summary (LAHSA, 2020).

 LAHSA prepared a 2021 shelter point-in-time count for the City of Los Angeles that estimated the number and demographic characteristics of the sheltered homeless population on a single night in January 2021.
-Released in July 20, 2021, it shows that the homelessness emergency in the City of Los Angeles continues unabated and uncertain.
+Released in July 20, 2021, it shows that the homelessness emergency in the City of Los Angeles continues.
 The documented number of individuals experiencing sheltered homelessness increased yet again, as shown in Table 4 - 2021 Housing Inventory Count and Shelter Count Data Summary (LAHSA, 2021).
 The 2021 unsheltered street count could not be conducted due to the COVID-19 pandemic.
 However, the availability of vaccinations enabled the resumption of the Homeless Count for February 2022 with appropriate precautions (LAHSA, 2022).

-Homeless count data in 2022 showed the City's homeless population continued to unexpectedly increase 1.7% from 41,290 to 41,980 persons, and while is sheltered population increased 8.7%, its unsheltered population only decreased 1.4%.
-(LAHSA, 2022.)
+Homeless Count data in 2022 showed the City's homeless population continued to unexpectedly increase 1.67 percent from 41,290 to 41,980 persons, and while is sheltered population increased 8.7 percent, its unsheltered population only decreased 1.37 percent, as shown Table 5 - 2022 Homeless Count Data Summary (LAHSA, 2022).